 WHAT IS A CATARACT?

-A cataract is a clouding of the natural lens in your eye.
+A cataract is a clouding of the natural lens in your eye which causes blurry vision.

 WHAT CAUSES CATARACTS?

-The greatest risk factor is age and unfortunately we can't avoid getting older!
+The most important cause is age and unfortunately, we can't avoid getting older!
 There are other causes such as smoking, diabetes, exposure to lots of sunlight, genetic reasons and injuries.
-Cataracts aren't caused by overusing your eyes, and using your eyes when it starts to develop will not make the cataract worse.
+You can't cause cataracts by using your eyes too much, and using your eyes when a cataract starts to develop will not make the symptoms worse.

 WHO GETS CATARACTS?

-Anyone can develop a cataract and they even occur in babies and children, but they are most common over the age of 60.
+Anyone can develop a cataract in their eyes and they even occur in babies and children, but they are most common over the age of 60.

 WILL I GET A CATARACT IN MY OTHER EYE?

-Cataracts don't spread from one eye to another but often develop in both eyes at about the same time.
+Cataracts may start in one eye but they don't spread from one eye to another.
+They usually just develop in one eye at a time but may develop in both eyes at about the same time.